KUALA LUMPUR GUIDE & ITINERARY

 Since I am a Filipino and Philippines is part of ASEAN.
 The answer is NO – NO VISA REQUIRED.
-Passport is sufficient.
+Some nationalities may be required.
+Please check with your respective country.
+Passport is just sufficient for me.
 Please be aware of possible VISA scams.
 Learn to know your rights at the country border.

 2.)
 HOW MUCH IS THE AIR FARE?